 One of the best views is from the brow of the hill on the 16th hole across the lake and beyond, and if you make a real hash or your round, at least you can drown your sorrows as soon as you leave the 18th green by preordering food and drink from the white telephone box on the 18th tee.

 Indeed, golf is a key element at Quinta do Lago, but there is so much for the whole family to enjoy including an array of watersports, the popular picnics and ‘movies in the park’ held on the driving range throughout July and August, tennis courts and, of course, the stunning beach that’s accessed by crossing the long wooden bridge across the estuary.
 Investment continues apace and a new sports campus is due to open shortly featuring full size pitches to attract elite players from the world of football, rugby, and hockey, along with a new tennis centre.
-It’s possible to book ‘stay and play’ golf packages and reside in one of Quinta do Lago’s villas or townhouses, although there are plenty of other options available within the vicinity.
+It’s possible to book ‘stay and play’ golf packages and reside in one of Quinta do Lago’s villas or townhouses, or newly refurbished The Magnolia Hotel, although there are plenty of other options available within the vicinity.

 Martinhal is a 4-star gated village in Quinta do Lago with properties ranging from 2 and 3-bedroom townhouses to 3 and 4-bedroom villas and each has a private pool.
 In a four double bedroom villa, three of us were rattling around, but regardless, even at full capacity, it’s considerably spacious and well equipped, complete with toiletries, beach towels, flip-flops, and even earplugs.
 Fortunately I didn’t need to use them!